reduncan/doorbell/README.md

 * Express
 * Nodemon

-If you want to duplicate our project exactly you will need to also have a single-board microcontroller (we used an Arduino Uno) and a **motor (we used a ...).
+If you want to duplicate our project exactly you will need to also have a single-board microcontroller (we used an Arduino Uno) and a servo motor (we used a Tower Pro sg90).

 ## Getting Started